wgarciamail/Simple-User-CRUD-App/README.md

 Source: [Laravel Tutorial For Beginners (Simple User CRUD App)](https://youtu.be/cDEVWbz2PpQ?list=TLPQMTQwNzIwMjNOvt_IvqvlAA)

 # Comandos
-This arr the comand using in the diferent stage of project build.
+This arre the comand using in the diferent stage of project build.

 ### Creating new project